Dynamical tide modified Roche limit in eccentric, asynchronous binaries: Applications

-It is interesting to note that the numerical mode evolution studied in \S \ref{sec:instab_dyn_tide_w_num} largely resembles the chaotic tide studied in, e.g., \citet{Mardling:95, Ivanov:04, Ivanov:07, Wu:18, Vick:18, Yu:21, Yu:22a, Lau:25}.
-In fact, our work presents a new mechanism to trigger the chaotic tide.
-In all previous analyses, the chaotic behavior ultimately originates from a random phase accumulation away from the pericenter.
+It is interesting to note that the numerical mode evolution studied in \S \ref{sec:instab_dyn_tide_w_num} largely resembles the diffusive (or chaotic) tide studied in, e.g., \citet{Mardling:95, Ivanov:04, Ivanov:07, Wu:18, Vick:18, Yu:21, Yu:22a, Lau:25}.
+In fact, our work presents a new mechanism to trigger the diffusive tide.
+In all previous analyses, the diffusive behavior ultimately originates from a random phase accumulation away from the pericenter.
 Such a random phase could be produced by fluctuations either in the orbital periods due to tidal back-reactions \citep{Mardling:95, Ivanov:04, Wu:18, Vick:18} or gravitational-wave radiation \citep{Ivanov:07, Lau:25}, or in the mode frequencies due to nonlinear anharmonicities \citep{Yu:21, Yu:22a}.
-A limitation of this mechanism is that the chaotic evolution can hardly be maintained once the orbital eccentricity drops below $e\simeq 0.9$ and the orbital period is not long enough for the random phase to accumulate.
+A limitation of this mechanism is that the diffusive evolution can hardly be maintained once the orbital eccentricity drops below $e\simeq 0.9$ and the orbital period is not long enough for the random phase to accumulate.
 For example, for $M'=10^3$, $e=0.7$, and $D_p/R_t=2.645$, we have $P_{\rm orb} = 164.5$ (deliberately chosen to be far away from linear resonance) and $E_{\rm orb} = - MM'(1-e)/(2D_p)=-5.7$ (all in natural units).
 After a single passage, the mode acquires an energy $\Delta E_{\rm mode}\simeq 1.7 \times10^{-3}$ for the $(n, \Gamma)=(1, 2)$ model.
 The one-pass perturbation of the mode phase from the tidal back-reaction is $2 \Delta \phi_q = \omega_f \Delta P_{\rm orb}\simeq (-3/2) \omega_f P_{\rm orb} (\Delta E_{\rm mode}/E_{\rm orb})\simeq 0.091\,{\rm rad}$, much smaller than the threshold value of $2\Delta \phi_q \gtrsim 1\,{\rm rad}$ derived in \citet{Vick:18}.
 Moreover, back-reaction is turned off in our simulations.
-The anharmonicity-induced phase perturbation differs from the back-reaction phase by a factor of $\mathcal{O}(|E_{\rm orb}|)$ and typically has a greater numerical value \citep{Yu:21}, yet $2\Delta \phi_q = P_{\rm orb}\Delta \omega_f \sim \omega_f P_{\rm orb}\Delta E_{\rm mode} \simeq 0.34\,{\rm rad} $ is still smaller than unity to trigger chaos.
-Nonetheless, our Fig. \ref{fig:e_Dp_map_num} shows that this system indeed grows chaotically and eventually runs away.
+The anharmonicity-induced phase perturbation differs from the back-reaction phase by a factor of $\mathcal{O}(|E_{\rm orb}|)$ and typically has a greater numerical value \citep{Yu:21}, yet $2\Delta \phi_q = P_{\rm orb}\Delta \omega_f \sim \omega_f P_{\rm orb}\Delta E_{\rm mode} \simeq 0.34\,{\rm rad} $ is still smaller than unity to trigger the diffusive growth.
+Nonetheless, our Fig. \ref{fig:e_Dp_map_num} shows that this system indeed grows diffusively and eventually runs away.